Lucidentropy/code-storage/README.md

 code-storage
 ============

-This is a repo for storing code I intend to re-use later.
+This is a repo for storing code I intend to re-use later or code for public reference.